 Following the assessment, a detailed report with the outcome and recommendations for future action will be sent via email.
 This valuable document provides comprehensive answers to any questions raised by the referrer and discusses the current ability of the worker to perform a work role.

 Our reports are typically 10-15 pages, whereas other providers may be 1-2 pages.
 The report also includes information/links which may be beneficial to the employer/referrer but also to the individual, e.g. further condition management treatment advice and self-help information.
-Meanwhile, you can read our Mental health and Wellbeing Support Handout Mental Health and Wellbeing Support – Healthywork Ltd – English
+Meanwhile, you can read our Mental health and Wellbeing Support Handout Mental health and Wellbeing Support – English qr code April 2024

 Also if there are any workplace issues impacting the individual’s health, eg with tasks, relationships etc. we will aim to detail these, as reported by the individual, sensitively, in order that they can be addressed.